Lane Kenworthy, The Good Society

-Of course, presidents aren’t omnipotent.
+Presidents aren’t omnipotent.
 They can’t control large economic and social developments, and much of what they propose can be blocked by congress.
-But they can introduce legislation, issue executive orders, guide regulatory agencies, nominate the Federal Reserve chair and Supreme Court justices, and shape the public narrative on issues, and they have a good bit of control over foreign policy.
+But they can introduce legislation, issue executive orders, guide regulatory agencies, nominate the Federal Reserve board and Supreme Court justices, and shape the public narrative on issues, and they have a good bit of control over foreign policy.

-Let’s begin with an outcome on which we’d expect to see a clear partisan difference: income inequality.
-Several recent studies conclude that this is indeed what we observe.3
+Let’s begin with an outcome on which we would expect to see a clear partisan difference: income inequality.
+Several recent studies conclude that this is indeed what we observe, with income inequality rising more under Republican presidents than under Democratic ones.3

 The rise in income inequality in recent decades has occurred primarily between the top 1% and everyone else.
 Income growth has been very rapid for those at the top, less rapid for the upper-middle, and relatively slow for most others.
 Surprisingly, though, this surge in top-end inequality has been just as large under Democratic presidents as under Republican ones, as figure 4 shows.